 Most departure gates are approximately 200m (about five minutes) from security.
 Some are 400m (about 10 minutes) from security.

 All gates in the main terminal ('A' gates) are approximately 400m (about ten minutes) from security.
 Gates in satellites T5B and T5C ('B' and 'C' gates) are 600m (about 15 minutes) from security (via transit system).
 Domestic and EU flights usually depart from 'A' gates, other international departures from 'B' and 'C' gates.

-If you require a wheelchair for your journey but would not like an agent to push you, you are welcome to use any of our purple Staxi chairs.
-Just pick up one up free of charge from one of our Special Assistance host areas.
+If you require a wheelchair for your journey but don't need an agent to push you, you are welcome to use any of our purple Staxi chairs.
+Just pick up one up free of charge from one of our Assistance host areas.

 Travelling with your own equipment

 If travelling with your own equipment, please present yourself to check-in on arrival so that your equipment is tagged with luggage labels.
-Then proceed to the Special Assistance desk so that your equipment can be checked for aircraft compatibility.
+Then proceed to the Assistance desk so that your equipment can be checked for aircraft compatibility.
+Our Assistance team can make the necassary arrangements to meet you at the gate should you require assistance getting to your aircraft seat.
 Finally, continue your journey through security and to the departures lounge/gate.
 Your equipment will be placed on board the aircraft after you have boarded.

 If you experience problems with your mobility equipment at Heathrow we can provide a temporary replacement to allow you to continue your journey.
 Just ask a member of our team, who will make the necessary arrangements.

 Equipment at Heathrow